avipatel91/pulse-cloud/README.md

 9. Select your commit message and address any conflicts that might arise.

 10. Push your branch to GitHub.
+If you already pushed commits before rebase and are pushing the rebased version, then append the following flag: --force-with-lease.
 ```bash
 git push origin example-feature
 ```